ie-safebank/safebank-fe/docs/entity-relationship-diagram.md

 ### 1. **Users** 👤
 - **Attributes**:
   - `username` (Primary Key): A unique identifier for each user.
 This key establishes a direct connection between the user and their accounts, as each account is linked to a specific `username`.
-  - `password`: Stores the hashed password for secure user authentication.
+  - `password`: Stores the password for secure user authentication.
-  - `country`: Indicates the user's country of residence, which can be used for regional account configurations or compliance purposes.
+  - `country`: Indicates the user's country of residence, set by fault to Spain.

 - **Context and Relationships**:
   - Each user can own **multiple accounts**.
 This is represented through the `username` attribute in the **Accounts** table, which acts as a foreign key referencing the `username` in **Users**.